-And if you love Coke and popcorn (or our popped snacks with any soda), don’t forget Cinemark’s annual refillable cups and tubs are available now and Movie Club members save 20% with purchase of the cup and tubs and refills all year long!
+And if you love Coke and popcorn (or our popped snacks with any soda), don’t forget Cinemark’s annual refillable cups and tubs are available now and Movie Club members save 20% with a purchase of the cup and tubs, and refills all year long!

 However you prefer to enjoy your own popcorn, we hope you'll come to celebrate National Popcorn Day with us!